Pennsylvania State University: University Park

 The largest of the university's 24 campuses, Penn State University Park is located in State College and College Township in Centre County, in central Pennsylvania.
 Its dedicated ZIP Code is 16802.
 With an undergraduate acceptance rate of 49 percent, it is the most selective campus in the Penn State system.
 The university ranks among the most selective schools in Pennsylvania, according to various publications.
 During the fall 2018 semester, 40,363 undergraduate students and 5,907 graduate students were enrolled at University Park.
 Of those, 46.5 percent were female and 42.4 percent were non-Pennsylvania residents.

 The University Park campus is centrally located at the junction of Interstate 99/U.S. Route 220 and U.S. Route 322, and is due south of Interstate 80.
-Before the arrival of the Interstates, University Park was a short distance from the Lock Haven – Altoona branch line of the Pennsylvania Railroad.
+Before the arrival of the Interstates, University Park was a short distance from the Lock Haven–Altoona branch line of the Pennsylvania Railroad.
 The last run of long-distance trains from Buffalo or Harrisburg through Lock Haven was in 1971.
 Today, the nearest Amtrak passenger rail access is in Tyrone, 25 miles to the southwest.
 Intercity bus service to University Park is provided by Fullington Trailways, Greyhound Lines, Megabus, and OurBus.
 The State College Regional Airport, serving two regional airlines, is near University Park.

-Commonwealth campuses
+Commonwealth Campuses

 In addition to the University Park campus, 19 campus locations throughout the commonwealth of Pennsylvania offer enrollment for undergraduate students.
 Over 60 percent of Penn State first-year students begin their education at a location other than University Park.
-Each of the 19 commonwealth campuses offer a unique set of degree programs based on the student demographics.
-Any student in good academic standing is guaranteed a spot at University Park to finish his or her degree if required or desired, known as "change of campus" or, more accurately, "the 2+2 program"; where a Penn State student may start at any Penn State campus, including University Park, for two years and finish at any Penn State the final two years.
+Each campus offers a unique set of degree programs based on the student demographics.
+Any student in good academic standing is guaranteed a spot at University Park to finish their degree if required or desired, known as "change of campus," or "the 2+2 program," where a Penn State student may start at any Penn State campus for two years and finish at another Penn State campus for the remaining years.

+Seven of the 19 Commonwealth Campuses are slated to close by the end of the 2027 academic year due to enrollment declines and financial pressure.